 Hobbes never calls Calvin “Calvin.”

 Well, very rarely, anyway.
-Go on, read through the script and see how many instances you can find.
+Go on, see how many instances you can find.

 Hobbes isn’t imaginary.